-From a Boat
+Streamers From a Drift Boat or Raft

 If you’re on a drift boat, or a raft, and you’re fishing streamers, the best approach is to position the boat near enough to one of the banks that you can easily cast nearly onto it.
 Then, you want to cast directly across from boat; or, in other words, you want your fly line and streamer to land perpendicular to the boat.

 The reason behind this is that you want the fly just slightly behind the boat.
 Using the speed of the current to help it along, you can give the streamer a much more lifelike appearance this way.
 If you’re casting downstream and trying to strip upstream, the streamer only looks natural for a few seconds.
 Baitfish, and small trout, definitely swim upstream against the current.
 However, they don’t do it while swimming at 45-degree angle facing directly upwards, which is what happens when you’re trying to pull a streamer up through heavy current.